sergeykhbr/riscv_vhdl/README.md

         - */debugger/cpu_sysc_plugin* - SystemC CPU model (only synthesizable syntax).
         - */rocket_soc/riverlib*      - RTL sources with VCD-stimulus from SystemC.
     2. Advanced debugging features: bus tracing, pipeline statistic on HW level etc.
-    3. Integration with GUI from very beginning.
+    3. Integration with GUI from the very beginning.
   I hope to develop the most friendly synthesizable processor for HW and SW developers.
   And it will be interesting to compare the result of amateur and team of the professional CPU developers.